Champii/Nodulator/README.md

 Usage: Nodulator (init) | (install (moduleName)| remove (moduleName))
 ```

-Nodulator provides a way of installing modules easely
+Nodulator provides a way of installing `Nodulator`, modules and dependencies easely
 ```
 # If no arguments, install or remove Nodulator
 $> Nodulator install
 $> Nodulator remove

-# Will install nodulator-assets
+# Will install nodulator-angular and every dependencies (if any)
-$> Nodulator install assets
+$> Nodulator install angular

 # Will remove nodulator-socket
 $> Nodulator remove socket